le0pard/mongodb_logger/README.md

 ###  Passenger

   Using Passenger?
-Resque ships with a `config.ru` you can use.
+MongodbLogger ships with a `config.ru` you can use.
 See Phusion's guide:

   Apache: <http://www.modrails.com/documentation/Users%20guide%20Apache.html#_deploying_a_rack_based_ruby_application>
   Nginx: <http://www.modrails.com/documentation/Users%20guide%20Nginx.html#deploying_a_rack_app>